-- Core transformation, process reengineering, data analytics, and financial applications are driving 26% growth in spending, leading to a \$9.2 billion spend in 2020. - IDC estimates that banks spent nearly \$17 billion in Big Data and business analytics solutions in 2016.
-That number is expected to grow (13.3% CAGR through 2020). - Big banks, such as HSBC, Deutsche Bank and JPMorgan, each spend well over \$1 billion a year on regulatory compliance and controls.
-BBVA recently estimated that, on average, financial institutions have 10% to 15% of their staff dedicated to this area.
+- Core transformation, process reengineering, data analytics and financial applications are driving 26 percent growth in spending, leading to a \$9.2 billion spend in 2020. - IDC estimates that banks spent nearly \$17 billion in big data and business analytics solutions in 2016.
+That number is expected to grow (13.3 percent CAGR through 2020). - Big banks, such as HSBC, Deutsche Bank and JPMorgan, each spend well over \$1 billion a year on regulatory compliance and controls.
+BBVA recently estimated that, on average, financial institutions have 10 percent to 15 percent of their staff dedicated to this area.